 If you don't need false teeth any time soon, there is absolutely nothing for you to worry about.
 You can just proceed with your life as is and pretend that they don't exist.
 They don't really bother you but if they do for whatever reason, you can always consult your dentist and have the oral surgeon surgically remove them.

 That of course is an elective procedure so only do it if it affects the quality of your life.
-Nonetheless, if you think you have this you should consult your dentist just to make sure that they are tori because you don't want them to be cancer instead!
+Nonetheless, if you think you have this you should schedule a dental check up with your dentist just to make sure that they are tori because you don't want them to be cancer instead!
 That would be catastrophic if you left it alone...